Last updated on December 15th, 2022

-My first plan was to visit Kyoto, and then take the train and bus from Kyoto to Hakuba since Hakuba Valley or Nagano City didn’t have their own nearby airport.
+My first plan was to visit Kyoto and then take the train and bus from Kyoto to Hakuba since Hakuba Valley or Nagano City didn’t have their own nearby airport.

-But Kyoto doesn’t have its own airport neither.
+But Kyoto doesn’t have its own airport either.
 So, I ended up staying overnight at HND airport and took the early morning flight to Osaka Itami Airport.
 From here I took a bus to Kyoto’s central train station then took the city’s metro to my WeBase hostel.

 The best website to plan rail travel in Japan is HypderDia.
 It doesn’t seem like a legit website, but it is.
 My friend that taught English in Japan recommended it to me.

 Kyoto supposedly has one of the highest densities of temples in the world.
 I believe Angkor Wat is at the top just by looking at and seeing its size.